 High Frame Rates are required to capture the event!

 The key to high speed image capture is to stop motion by having enough image “frames” within short time periods to play them back slowly and analyze the event.
 In order to capture these frames, first, you must have a fast image sensor, but then have the ability to offload the image data from the camera to the host computer.
 Cameras using the CoaxPress (CXP) interface with appropriate sensors provide this solution.
 Below is an example of achievable frame rates using a Mikrotron EOSens 3CXP camera.
+Adequate light and a good image sensor is required!

 To achieve high frame rates, very short exposure times are required.
 These short exposures do not allow much time for light to hit the image sensor.
 In turn to overcome this, you need a strong light source and pixels that are very sensitive.
 High speed Machine vision image sensors such as the Alexima AM41 and ON Semi LUPA3000 found in the Mikrotron EoSens 3CXP and EoSEns 4CXP cameras respectively solve this problem.

+Image storage and an adequate computer is required for machine vision camera event capture.
 The camera serves its function to capture frames, but typically with “event capture” applications, we need to save the data for playback at a slower frame rate.
 In many cases, this requires adequate computer processing power, memory and solid state drives (SSD’s).
 Depending on the application, computing systems with added features such as IO, encoder inputs, serial communication and Power over Ethernet (PoE) ports may be required.

 High speed image recording software is needed.

-Contact 1stVision1stVision can customize a solution using off the shelf industrial components from Mikrotron (High speed cameras), Neousys (Industrial computers), Norpix (Software) and couple with the right lenses and accessories from frame grabbers to cables for your application.
+Capturing the high speed video stream is not trivial, yet alone the playback.
+Software packages such as Streampix by Norpix is a great solution for single up to multiple camera setups.
+1stVision can customize a solution using off the shelf industrial components from Mikrotron (High speed cameras), Neousys (Industrial computers), Norpix (Software) and couple with the right lenses and accessories from frame grabbers to cables for your application.

 Mikrotron has high speed machine vision camera solutions for many industries.
 The following video’s demonstrate various solutions.